 Stamp duty is a tax incurred when you buy (but not sell) a registered asset.
 The most common examples are property (the buyer’s name has to be recorded at the Land Registry) and shares (the relevant company share register has to be updated).

 Originally, stamp duty was justified as the government’s way of recouping the cost of the re-registration of property.
-However, given that this all now takes place electronically, that logic has disappeared.
-The rates at which the tax is paid vary.
-On shares it is 0.5% of the purchase price.
+However, given that this all now takes place digitally, that logic has disappeared – in short, it’s just a tax, pure and simple.